 Chaparral has earned a reputation for building high-quality family boats, and the 191 SunCoast continues that mission -- along with maximizing seating space.
-The hull is designed to provide deeper cockpit and bow seating areas to make it more family-friendly.
+The hull is designed to provide a deeper cockpit and bow seating areas to make it more family-friendly.
 Two swim platforms which extend aft a little farther than usual provide deck area to launch watersports -- which helps make up for the area lost by the outboard engine and well.

 Not only is she an alternative to other deck boats, she is also competition for pontoon boats.

 To satisfy a variety of performance needs, the boat is available with up to a 200-hp outboard and she comes standard on a trailer.

 She was designed to be affordable, so the 191 Suncoast is about the same price as other deck boats on the market but has the Chaparral marquis name.